|Why UTD?||Current Students|

 Should I apply for the PhD program in psychological sciences or in cognition and neuroscience?
 I am interested in studying cognitive psychology.

-These two programs have a lot in common, as there is overlap in the coursework of these programs, and many of the faculty members are involved with both programs.
-The Psychological Sciences program allows for broader training in psychology and students can elect to major in developmental psychology, cognitive psychology, or social/personality psychology.
-The Cognition and Neuroscience program course requirements focus on cognitive psychology or neuroscience and students major in one of these two areas.
-One way to decide what program may be best for you is to think about what type of department you see yourself affiliated with in the future and whether your career goals will be better served by one or the other degree.
+These two programs have a lot in common.
+There is overlap in the coursework of these programs, and many of the faculty members are involved with both programs.
+The Psychological Sciences program allows for broader training in psychology; students can select a concentration in developmental psychology, cognitive psychology, or social/personality psychology.
+The Cognition and Neuroscience program focuses more narrowly on cognitive psychology or neuroscience.
+One way to decide what program may be best for you is to think about what type of department you see yourself affiliated with in the future and which degree best serves your career goals.

 What is UTD like?